etheleon/gojek_takehome/README.md

   > **NOTE**: Set `KUBECONFIG` ENV VAR as the path where `.kubeconfig` (included in submission email).

-> To recreate the service follow the [installation guide](./docs/00-introduction.md).

 #### [Option 2] Directly Querying the public IP